Previous | Next

 The lights here were dim too.
 The floors were metal with many thin grooved lines going through them.
 The only sound they heard was the faint humming of machinery.

-"I don't like this place at all."
-Zany whispered.
+"I don't like this place at all," Zany whispered.

-"Me neither."
-Harry breathed, "Are you sure that all security is turned off?" he asked Goopy.
+"Me neither," Harry breathed.
+"Are you sure that all security is turned off?" he asked Goopy.

-"So we are safe?"
+"So, we are safe?"
 Harry asked.

-"I'm can't be sure."
-Goody shrugged.
+"I can't be sure," Goopy shrugged.

 They were all beginning to get tired of hanging upside down, but they weren't going to risk being seen down there again.
 They proceeded to move slowly across the ceiling and around the hallway.
 After a few minutes, they concluded that the hallway was indeed a very large circle.
-Doors lined all the outer walls; however, they didn't find any doors that were on the inner wall.
+Doors lined all the outer walls; however, they didn't find any doors on the inner wall.

 Rocky slammed the door shut and locked it.
 The toons sighed, thinking they were finally safe.
 But something wasn't right.
 There was a mysterious light behind them in this room.
 All at once, they slowly revolved away from the door and saw what the cog had been guarding.
 It was a giant pencil hovering in a column of light.

 "DON'T DO IT!"
-Dynoboom shouted.
+Ricky shouted.

 Harry didn't listen.
 He pushed his hands into the light and seized the artifact.

 The moment Harry grabbed the pencil, the light vanished.
-A shrill alarm was activated and a gun mounted on the wall shot something at Harry.
-It was a glowing green liquid.
+A shrill alarm was activated, and a gun mounted on the wall shot something at Harry.
+It was a glowing, green liquid.
 Dip.

 "NO!"
 Evina screamed.
 He was petrified.
 He wished it had just been a dream.
-He pretended it didn't happen although he just saw it with his own eyes.
+He pretended it didn't happen although he had seen it with his own eyes.
 Harry was gone.
 The pencil rolled away on the floor.
 He picked it up and stuffed it in the pocket of his suit.
 It dropped into a bottomless hole.
 He couldn't stop thinking about Harry.
 There was nothing that could make him leave this room.